 What do we mean by “private investments”?

-What do we mean by a “business”?
+What do we mean by a “business ownership”?

-"Business " here describes situations where one or both spouses own all or a significant portion of a private business.
+Another key consideration is when one or both spouses own all or a significant portion of a private business.
 Typically, one or both spouses are actively involved in its day-to-day operations and has significant control over the operations of the business.

-The (Multi) Million Dollar Question..
 What is the business or private investment worth?

 Value of Private Investments